zaiisao/Documentation/en/Video/channel_encryption_android.md

 Call the`setEncryptionMode` method to set the built-in encryption mode.

 We provide an open-source demo project [OpenVideoCall-Android](https://github.com/AgoraIO/Basic-Video-Call/tree/master/Group-Video/OpenVideoCall-Android) that implements channel encryption on GitHub.
-You can try the demo and refer to the code in [`WorkerThread.java`](https://github.com/AgoraIO/Basic-Video-Call/blob/master/Group-Video/OpenVideoCall-Android/app/src/main/java/io/agora/openvcall/model/WorkerThread.java#L186).
+You can try the demo and refer to the source code.

 > To reduce the SDK size, if your app uses `libcrypto.so`, you can use it instead of `libagora-crypto.so` included in the Agora SDK since both files are the same.
 The Agora SDK `libagora-crypto.so` version is 1.0.2g.